vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 probably my best day in a while.
 However, I did continue to experience similar symptoms as before.
 Late in the day, I experienced more pain than usual, but urination helped reduce the pain.

+## Thirteen days later (2024-07-31)

+Factor X applied.

+I was feeling more pain than usual this morning.
+Considering that this was also the case the last time factor X had applied (2024-07-24) I now suspect factor X to be an aggravator.

+I did two unusual things later in the day:

+* I started a break from sauerkraut.
+I'm planning to sustain this break for a week and then reassess.

+* I decided to try a bowel movement in the afternoon at around 3 PM.
+Surprisingly, a bowel movement happened without effort on my part (even though I didn't feel a strong urge for one).
+This suggests to me that perhaps the issue is incomplete bowel movements in the morning, despite feeling satisfied shortly after the bowel movement.
+But it's unclear if today was unusual.
+I'm planning to try a bowel movement a few more times in the future.

+  I did notice a little bleeding when wiping after the bowel movement, but it didn't seem too concerning.
+I didn't experience any pain.
+I'll keep an eye out for bleeding in the future, and make sure that for any low-pressure bowel movements I don't try to push stuff out forcefully which might make bleeding worse.

+  I felt relieved after the bowel movement though not "perfectly fine" so I don't think this alone did the trick.
+But at least I now feel about as good as yesterday, I'm curious to see what overall effect it has on my experience for the rest of the day.

 ## Current learnings